 How KASP genotyping works

-Scientists around the world have been using KASP™ genotyping assays to transform commercial agriculture for more than two decades, making food production more sustainable and improving crop yields.
-This proprietary technology enables fast and reliable genotyping of large to small samples of any species.
+Scientists around the world have been using the KASP™ genotyping technology to transform commercial agriculture for more than two decades, making food production more sustainable and improving crop yields.
+This proprietary technology enables fast and reliable genotyping of large to small numbers of samples of any species.

-KASP genotyping assays are based on competitive allele-specific PCR and enable bi-allelic scoring of single nucleotide polymorphisms (SNPs) and insertions and deletions (Indels) at specific loci.
+The KASP genotyping technology is based on competitive allele-specific PCR and enable bi-allelic scoring of single nucleotide polymorphisms (SNPs) and insertions and deletions (Indels) at specific loci.
 KASP has been cited in thousands of peer reviewed scientific publications for hundreds of species with millions of KASP markers identified.

 A KASP genotyping reaction has three components: